jtFuruhata/zenbuHQ/README.md

 - Hit `Ctrl`+`Shift`+`@` to open zenbuConsole

 ## Release Note:
+- Beta Ver 1.40.190419a
+    - add new zenbuLib architecture; Object Oriented BASH
+    - change: use $SHLVL to identify who is parent console
+    - zenbuDetector becomes little faster on Windows
+    - bugfix: zv can't invoke VSCode with RunMode on Mac
+    - ToDo: cwsopt makes trouble on some of extensions...
 - Beta Ver 1.30.190328a
     - WARNING rename all environment variables as new zenbuEnv architecture
         - See `scripts/ENVVARS` more details